 I am a potter and author based in East London.
-My debut novel The Doll Factory will be published in the UK by Picador in Spring/Summer 2019, and by Simon and Schuster in the US, and will be translated into 28 languages.
-It is set in 1850s London, and is about painting, collecting, love, obsession and possession.
+My debut novel The Doll Factory will be published in the UK by Picador on 2nd May 2019, and by Simon and Schuster in the US on 3rd September 2019, and will be translated into 28 languages.
+It is set in 1850s London, and it’s about painting, collecting, love, obsession and possession.
 I crammed it full of all of the things which interest me: there are wombats and destroyed paintings, a doll-making shop presided over by a laudanum addict, a Pre-Raphaelite artist’s studio lined with peacock feathers, a curiosity shop stuffed with the strangest of creatures, and the greatest exhibition London had ever seen.
 I really hope that you enjoy it.
 It won the Caledonia Novel Award 2018 and film and TV rights have sold to Buccaneer Media.

 Thanks so much for your interest in my ceramics and writing - it means so much to me.

 PS - photograph above taken by Sandra Seaton